-Projections suggest an increase in trends for childhood obesity going forward with figures
+Projections suggest an increase in trends for childhood obesity going forward with figures showing males between the ages of 2 - 15 being at greatest risk.

-- The Play Sufficiency Assessment identified playing outside as the most popular setting for children but also found that 32% of parents worried so much about their child's safety that it affected their children's opportunity to play. - Assessment engagement activity with primary school children showed being physically active to be the second most important factor for positive well-being of children aged 6 11, after connections with family and friends. - Living healthy lives allows children to fulfil their potential and meet education aspirations. - Habits established early in life remain with people to allow them to play a full part in the economy and society of Carmarthenshire.
+• The Play Sufficiency Assessment identified playing outside as the most popular setting for children but also found that 32% of parents worried so much about their child's safety that it affected their children's opportunity to play.
+This was mostly concerned with road traffic.

+- Assessment engagement activity with primary school children showed being physically active to be the second most important factor for positive well-being of children aged 6 - 11, after connections with family and friends. - Living healthy lives allows children to fulfil their potential and meet education aspirations.

+• Habits established early in life remain with people to allow them to play a full part in the economy and society of Carmarthenshire.

-- Carmarthenshire is the third worst County in Wales for levels of childhood obesity with 30.7% of 4-5 year olds being overweight or obese, almost 5 percentage points higher than the Welsh average of 26.2%. - Engagement with primary schools identified a strong link between physical activity and opportunities to play in outside spaces, and to feel safe in that environment. - 10% of people aged 5 to 16 have mental health disorders and 7% under 12 deliberately self-harm.
+- Carmarthenshire has the 9th highest (previously 3rd highest) levels of childhood obesity in Wales with 29.4% (560) of 4-5 year olds being overweight or obese, higher than the Welsh average of 27.1% - Engagement with primary schools identified a strong link between physical activity and opportunities to play in outside spaces, and to feel safe in that environment. - Mental health disorders in children and young people are equally as prevalent, with 1 in 10 children and young people aged five to sixteen suffering from a diagnosable mental health disorder.
+Between the ages of one to twelve, 1 in 15 young people deliberately self-harm.
+Source: Our Health Our Future, Hywel Dda Interim Integrated Medium Term Plan 2016/7 2018/19 (page 56)